reflexer-labs/geb-uni-v3-manager/README.md

 This contract tries to solve the fungibility problem by wrapping LP positions into a single ERC20.
 In this specific use case, it's intended to concentrate liquidity around a [non-pegged stable asset](https://medium.com/reflexer-labs/stability-without-pegs-8c6a1cbc7fbd)'s redemption price (aka moving peg).

-## Overview of Single Tranche Manager
+## Overview of the Single Tranche Manager

 The contract `GebUniswapV3LiquidityManager` is the contract that manages positions in a single tranche.
 For each deposit, it fetches the current redemption price and moves all deposited liquidity into a narrow band around it (what's defined as `threshold`).
 If there are no deposits for a long period of time, it's possible to force a `rebalance` separately.